 A. Having a stable Board and Management team at PLC ensures that the PLC business is managed professionally so that it can continue to provide the same level of support into the future.

 Further, a stable PLC and PNRL is a major community benefit as they can work together to provide benefits to their Members and the community it serves.

 Based on previous elections, the uncertainty of a general election for the entire Board is a risk for stability.
-Resolution 1 at the September 6 AGM provides for a transition back to complete member control in a gradual fashion.
+This resolution removes that risk and provides a smooth transition.

 Q. Why isn’t there a need for constitutional reform at the Football Club?

 A. This has already happened.
-Following the appointment of Max Donnelly in 2016 by the Independent Liquor and Gaming Authority (ILGA) as the Administrator of PLC, a new constitution of PNRL was put in place in early 2017 with a number of key governance reforms including the appointment of a separate Board to oversee the running of the Football Club.
+Following the appointment of Max Donnelly in 2016 by the ILGA as the Administrator of PLC, a new constitution of PNRL was put in place in early 2017 with a number of key governance reforms including the appointment of a separate Board to oversee the running of the Football Club.